Documentation

 }

-If you have save_tags set to true then MudPi will update this tags dict for you with new tags as they are scanned in the system.
+If save_tags is set to true, MudPi will automatically update the tags dict with new tags as they are scanned.

 Trigger Interface

-The NFC extensions also provides a trigger interface that listens to nfc scan events.
-While in most cases a state trigger is the suggested option sometimes it can be useful for additional behavor such as only responding to new tags scanned in the system.
-This is where the nfc trigger interface is useful.
+The NFC extension provides a trigger interface that listens to NFC scan events.
+While a state trigger is recommended for most cases, the NFC trigger is useful for responding to specific tag events such as new tags scanned.

 "key": "nfc_trigger",